 It is a two way street, however, and I am looking forward to learning more about what is going on in these other states to take their best practice back with me to Scotland.”

-Alyn Smith, MEP SNP and member of the advisory board of the Jewels of the North Atlantic & Arctic, JoNAA
+Alyn Smith, MEP SNP and member of the advisory board of the Journal of the North Atlantic & Arctic, JONAA

 Chairman.
 Director Maine North Atlantic Development Office (MENADO) at Maine International Trade Center